Election 2020: Mental health, dental care, Pharmac - Labour releases $1b health wishlist

 • $52m over four years to expand the nurses-in-schools programme to all secondary schools; it is currently only in decile 1 to 5 schools.

-• $20m over four years for five more nurse family partnerships - helping parents with mental health or addition needs during pregnancy and following the birth or a stillbirth
+• $20m over four years for five more nurse family partnerships - helping parents with mental health or additional needs during pregnancy and following the birth or a stillbirth

 • $6.4m over four years for 12 more maternal mental health respite beds